Can Dash Cam Evidence Be Used in Accident Cases in North Carolina?

 In some cases, a police officer may seize your dash cam after an accident.
 Seizure of your camera may or may not be legal.
 Be sure to ask a North Carolina accident attorney to investigate the matter if your dashboard camera was taken after an accident.

-The short answer is yes.
+Dash cam evidence can be used in all stages of a North Carolina auto accident claim.
 Dash cam evidence can be used in negotiations with an insurance company and may also be used in court.

 The accident lawyers at Riddle & Brantley are here to help.